osmanraifgunes/esyui-icon-pack/README.md

-# esyui-icon-pack
-## Copy images under icons folder under to icons folder of JesyUI.
+# Copy images under icons folder under to icons folder of JesyUI.

-## Copy icons.css content into icons.css of JesyUI.
+# Copy icons.css content into icons.css of JesyUI.

-Thats it.
+# Thats it.

 New modern ui icon set for easy ui